-b.
+a.
 For dose reconstruction purposes, the last year that ambient air was monitored and reported at the site was 2009.

 It is necessary to develop appropriate methodologies for determining the atmospheric radionuclide concentrations specific to the type of information available for the various periods in Table 4-4.
-Therefore, this TBD presents the derivation of the internal occupational environmental dose in separate time spans as listed in the first column of Table 4-4.
+Therefore, this TBD presents the derivation of the internal occupational environmental dose in separate periods as listed in the first column of Table 4-4.

-4.4.1 Radioactive Materials Air Concentrations and Intakes, 1951 to 1988
+4.4.1 RADIOACTIVE MATERIALS AIR CONCENTRATIONS AND INTAKES, 1951 TO 1988

-4.4.1.1 Radionuclide Discharges and Sources of Emissions
+4.4.1.1 RADIONUCLIDE DISCHARGES AND SOURCES OF EMISSIONS

 During FMPC production operations, approximately 308,000 kg of uranium and an estimated 14,500 kg of thorium were released to the atmosphere from various emission sources during routine operations.
-History of FMPC Radionuclide Discharges (Boback et al. 1987) and The Fernald Dosimetry Reconstruction Project, Tasks 2 and 3, Radionuclide Source Terms and Uncertainties (Voillequé et al. 1995) provide the most recent evaluations of radioactive emissions from the FMPC operating years (from 1951 through 1988).
-Dolan and Hill (1988), an addendum to Boback et al., provides the initial assessments of the emissions from site operations.
-For the purpose of environmental dose reconstruction, this TBD uses the larger of the emissions quantities from either Voillequé et al. (1995) or Boback et al. (1987).
-The values for routine and nonroutine uranium discharges from operations and episodic releases during the operating years are from Voillequé et al. The thorium discharges are from Dolan and Hill (1988).
-The values for releases of 222Rn and its progeny are from Voillequé et al. for the K-65 silo releases and drummed K-65 materials at the Plant 1 Pad.
+History of FEMP Radionuclide Discharges (Boback et al. 1987) and The Fernald Dosimetry Reconstruction Project, Tasks 2 and 3, Radionuclide Source Terms and Uncertainties (Voillequé et al. 1995) provide the most recent evaluations of radioactive emissions from the FMPC operating years (1951 through 1988).
+Dolan and Hill (1988), an addendum to Boback et al. (1987), provides the initial assessments of the emissions from site operations.
+For the purpose of environmental dose reconstruction, this TBD uses the larger of the emissions amounts from either

+Voillequé et al. (1995) or Boback et al. (1987).
+The values for routine and nonroutine uranium discharges from operations and episodic releases during the operating years are from Voillequé et al (1995).
+The thorium discharges are from Dolan and Hill (1988).
+The values for releases of Rn and its progeny are from Voillequé et al. (1995) for the K-65 silo releases and drummed K-65 materials at the Plant 1 Pad.
 Radon releases from the material in Q-11 silos were derived from Pinney et al. (2004).

-Table 4-5 lists annual airborne uranium emissions due to FMPC operations throughout the operating history (1951 through 1988) from each production plant and processing facility from Voillequé et al. (1995, p.643).
+Table 4-5 lists annual airborne uranium emissions due to FMPC operations throughout the operating history (1951 through 1988) from each production plant and processing facility from Voillequé et al. (1995, p.
+643).